 Canary Wharf / Bar / Restaurant / Cuisine: Spanish

-Following the success of Iberica in Great Portland Street, it opened up a Canary Wharf restaurant in the Autumn of 2011 and our intrepid reporter, Laura Collins (recently returned from a holiday in Spain) was suitably impressed by what she discovered: "The food was excellent, although certainly not as greasy as some of the dishes I've had in Spain.
+Following the success of Iberica in Great Portland Street, it opened up a Canary Wharf restaurant and our intrepid reporter, Laura Collins (then recently returned from a holiday in Spain) was suitably impressed by what she discovered: "The food was excellent, although certainly not as greasy as some of the dishes I've had in Spain.
 The staff were top notch, although again definitely not as greasy as some of the waiters I've experienced in Spain.
 It was like a neater, cleaner version of the places I frequented during my holiday and it seemed to rid me of any Spanish withdrawal symptoms, for the time being anyway."
 Nuff said.